 The out of office notifications were sent out.
 Most were accepted.
 One was not.
 It came back with the response, “This vacation is declined.
 It will only be approved upon receiving a pineapple upside down cake.”
 Did I mention that we are off to Hawaii in the morning?

 Now, I spoil the guys at work.
 Spoil them.
 The weekends baking projects inevitably find themselves back in the office with them hovering over them, or hacking off one little bit at a time pretending like one bit isn’t going to derail the diet or they can tell their wives “hunny, I didn’t have a whole doughnut today…”

 But since I will be gone for a week and a half, I figured this one request could be accommodated.
-And a pineapple upside down cake had been on my must make list for ages.
+And a lightened up pineapple upside down cake had been on my must make list for ages.
 I just didn’t need to tell them that.

 This is going to be Ben’s first time in Hawaii, and we are both getting really excited!
 It’s been a long time since I’ve been there, and I’m excited for all the beaches, snorkeling and did I mention beaches?
 Ben?
 Not snorkeling, not swimming and not water.
 Homeboy doesn’t swim!!
 But we did find a kiddie pool style bay that we can hit up to take him snorkeling at.
 I’m determined to get him in the water and not let him get eaten by a shark.

 Imagine all the Nemo’s and Dory’s we will meet!
 I can’t wait!
 So many exclamation points.